StellaBaek/StellaBaek/README.md

 ### Hi there 👋 I'm Stella! 🧚‍♀️
-I'm a front-end developer currently looking for new opportunities! ✨
+I'm a front-end developer currently looking for new opportunities! ✨ I like automating things, exploring scalability problems 💻 and improving efficiency and performance.

 🛠  Technologies and tools: